This policy applies to brokers.

 Guidelines for Working with the Broker Line

-- Because this line is specific to brokers, the Broker Team cannot speak to the consumer except when using a manual tool (i.e. enrollment/LEC).
+- Because this line is specific to brokers, the Broker Team cannot speak to the consumer except when using a manual tool (for example, enrollment/LEC).

 - If you are calling on a situation where your consumer must be present on the line, please have them available at the start of the call.
 In order to help lessen hold times, the Broker Team is unable to wait for consumer to be conferenced in after the call has begun.